SaliBasri/Design-Patterns-cpp/README.md

 # Design-Patterns-cpp
-This is a training repository for implementing design patterns in C/C++.
+This guide contains examples on design patterns implemented in C/C++.

-**Disclaimer:** The codebase may include examples/implementations from other open sources on the Internet.
+**Disclaimer:** The codebase may include examples/implementations from open sources on the Internet.

 ---